 Most cases of upper back pain resolve in 1 to 2 weeks without additional treatment.
 When you’re able to perform them without pain restart your regular activities slowly.
 Don�t rush matters, however: you could interfere with your healing and risk reinjury.

 As always, abrupt or severe pain ought to be dealt with promptly.

 Composed by Stewart G. Eidelson, MD

-The information herein on "Upper Back Pain Center" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Upper Back Pain Center" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*